-The attention of UK users is drawn to The 7.
-Keep work area clean.
-Cluttered Provision and Use of Work Equipment Regulations 1998, and any subsequent amendments
+The attention of UK users is drawn to The Provision and Use of Work Equipment Regulations 1998, and any subsequent amendments.

 Users should also read the HSE/HSC Safe Use of Woodworking Machinery Approved Code of Practice and Guidance Document and any amendments.